n8willis/kernall/lettermodel.md

 bearings chosen by the cadence method are derived from half the width of the "n", which is identical to the sidebearings prescribed by Frutiger's approach.
 Thus, the cadence method essentially combines Tracy and Frutiger's approaches into a single method.
+(Strictly speaking, Tracy suggested starting with half the wdth of the counter of n, but the next step in his approach assumed some alterations would be made.)

 There are some unique properties of the method in comparison with other systems.
 For instance, the cadence tables produce their minimal